amarshimi/Yii2-Forms-Builder/README.md

 ============================

-Yii2-Forms-Builder is a skeleton [Yii 2](http://www.yiiframework.com/) application
+Yii2-Forms-Builder is a skeleton [Yii 2](http://www.yiiframework.com/) application that allow to build dynamic forms :)

-The template contains the basic features including user login/logout and a contact page.
+The module contains the basic features for create forms.
 It includes all commonly used configurations that would allow you to focus on adding new features to your application.